Pekin, Illinois: Pre-Civil War

+Civil War

 During the Civil War, the inhabitants of Pekin were divided between the pro-slavery element, who favored the Confederacy, and the abolitionist and pro-Union element.
 Early in the war, the secessionist "Knights of the Golden Circle" openly supported secession and slavery in Pekin.
 The 1949 Pekin Centenary, p.
 15, says the Knights were "aggressive and unprincipled," and "those who believed in the Union spoke often in whispers in Pekin streets and were wary and often afraid."
-As a response to the Knights' influence, Dr. Cheever and 10 other men gathered at 331 Court Street in Pekin on June 25, 1862 to establish the first council of the Union League of America.
+As a response to the Knights' influence, Dr. Cheever and 10 other men gathered at 331 Court Street in Pekin on June 25, 1862, to establish the first council of the Union League of America.
 The goal of the League was to promote patriotism and loyalty to the Union in the Civil War and the abolition of slavery.
 Its members hoped to counter Northern disillusionment with President Lincoln's military policies after early Union defeats in the American Civil War.
 Although closely allied with the Republican Party, the League sought to enroll all Union supporters, regardless of party.
 The anti-slavery Germans of Pekin took an active role in the Union League in their city.